deepakhj/cadent/docs/writers.md

        benifit from a standard "text" indexer and not a scan of lists).

        ElasticSearch is not really efficient for huge volumes of time series data (unless you have a monster cluster).
-MySQL acctually performs better for that, however it is of course not horizonally scaleable like ES.
+MySQL acctually performs better for that, however it is, of course, not horizonally scaleable like ES.

 Some basic performance things: